noahbliss/Viper4Linux/README.md

 Viper will need to be restarted every time a setting is changed.
 (Sorry).

 I leverage pulseaudio and null sinks to do my work.
 Pulseaudio is somewhat... delicate.
 If you switch outputs after starting Viper, things may break. running `viper restart` should resolve this and I hope to code in contingencies in the future.

+I did encounter an issue where audio would become intermittently choppy.
+If you also have this issue, try editing /etc/pulse/default.pa (as root) and adding the following line.
+If you already have this line, edit it, DO NOT MAKE A DUPLICATE. (things break.)

+  `load-module module-udev-detect tsched=0`

 # Final Notes
 I am not a great developer, just tossing this out there and if someone finds it useful, I will be happy.
 If you have improvements, please submit a DETAILED pull request.
 Everyone benefits from shared expertise.
 Thanks!